SCToolsfactory/SCJMapper-V2/ReadMe.txt

 Changelog:
 V 2.37 - BETA Build 72 - quick update for PTU 3.1
-- added - PTU 3.1 folder is now checked first - then the 'old' 3.0 installation
-  (<install>\StarCitizenPTU\LIVE) then (<install>\StarCitizen\LIVE)
+- improved - adopt PTU treatment of SC 3.x series (<install>\StarCitizenPTU\LIVE) then (<install>\StarCitizen\LIVE)
+- improved - separate storage / backup of PTU files in MyDocuments
+- update - defaultProfile.xml from SC PTU 3.2i as last resort built in one
 - NOTE: other new stuff is not complete so you're on your own here V 2.36 - BETA Build 71
 - new feature - window for realtime monitoring of the controls (works also in background)